skip to Main Content

 I got my first degree in Telematics Engineering from the Pontificia Universidad Católica Madre y Maestra, Dominican Republic.

-Before my appointment as CEO of GVG in October 2018, I had worked with the company for 13 years.
-I started as manager of GVG’s network operations centre, taking charge of the technical management of many projects implemented by the company for telecommunications regulatory authorities.
-I served in this role through to 2012, after which I was nominated to the position of Chief Technology Officer.
+Before my appointment as CEO of GVG in October 2018, I had worked for the company for 13 years.
+I started out as manager of GVG’s network operations centre, taking charge of the technical management of many projects implemented by the company for telecommunications regulatory authorities.
+I served in this role until 2012, after which I was nominated to the position of Chief Technology Officer.

-The telecommunications sector in Africa has experienced steady growth, similar to regions like the Asia and Pacific regions and the Americas.
+The telecommunications sector in Africa has experienced steady growth similar to the growth in regions like the Asia and Pacific regions and the Americas.

-In 2005, there were 12.4 mobile subscriptions per 100 people and that number has risen to 82.3 subscriptions by 2020, according to information made available by Statista.
-In addition to the growth in the number of mobile phone subscribers, the sector has also experienced immense technology growth.
-Today, access to 4G networks has grown from 11% in 2015 to 49% in 2019, as per data from GSMA.
-This is further complemented by 75% 3G network coverage in Sub-Saharan Africa.
+In 2005, there were 12.4 mobile subscriptions per 100 people and that number had risen to 82.3 subscriptions by 2020, according to information made available by Statista.
+In addition to the growth in the number of mobile phone subscribers, the sector has also experienced immense technological growth.
+Today, access to 4G networks has grown from 11% in 2015 to 49% in 2019, as per data from the GSMA.
+This is complemented by 75% 3G network coverage in Sub-Saharan Africa.

 Africa is currently the leading region globally when it comes to mobile money transaction volumes, as well as value.

-How has digital solutions improved telecommunications in Africa?
+How have digital solutions improved telecommunications in Africa?

-As already stated, telecommunications has a sector experiencing steady growth and therefore technology is being integrated to allow industry players to cope with the growth.
-Technology has become an integral part of how we operate in multiple facets of life and that has allowed us to develop numerous digital solutions to solve problems faced by everyone from individuals to large corporations.
+As already stated, the telecommunications sector is experiencing steady growth and therefore technology is being integrated to allow industry players to cope with the growth.
+Technology has become an integral part of how we operate in multiple facets of life and that has allowed us to develop numerous digital solutions to solve the problems faced by everyone, from individuals to large corporations.

-Our work at GVG is a part of this endeavour since we have developed multiple solutions to assist regulators and governments in the oversight of the telecommunications sector.
+Our work at GVG forms part of this endeavour since we have developed multiple solutions to assist regulators and governments in the oversight of the telecommunications sector.

-The use of digital solutions has helped the telecommunications sector combat issues like revenue leakages by providing regulators the ability to monitor the sector in real-time.
-Further to this, authentication of users within the telecommunications ecosystem has been eased through the use of digital solutions.
+The use of digital solutions has helped the telecommunications sector combat issues like revenue leakages by providing regulators with the ability to monitor the sector in real time.
+Further to this, the authentication of users within the telecommunications ecosystem has been eased through the use of digital solutions.

 With millions of users already having access to mobile subscriptions, and many others being registered daily, digital solutions are making the process of authenticating these users more efficient.